 Substrate can come in many different types, and they can all function differently.
 Because of that, it can be difficult to find the right one for your aquarium in particular, so here is some helpful information regarding substrate as well as some of the best aquarium substrate for plants on the market.

-Different Types of Substrates
+Different Types of Substrates for plants

 Sand is able to offer many benefits for your aquarium, but you should make sure that the sand is produced from a coarse texture.
 Sand substrates can come in a variety of different color shades and textures, so you should consider which one will work for your specific needs.